Addiction to Inhalants

 - Liquid aroma

-Inhalant Effects and Abuse
+Inhalant Effects And Abuse

 Inhalants can be abused using several different methods, with the most common being “huffing.”
-Huffing is soaking a rag with a liquid inhalant, holding the rag up to one’s mouth and/or nose, and then inhaling the vapors.
+Huffing is soaking a rag with a liquid Inhalant, holding the rag up to one’s mouth and/or nose, and then inhaling the vapors.
 Some people inhale the substance directly from its container through their mouth or nose.

 Inhalant intoxication has been compared to alcohol intoxication due to their similar effects, such as impaired judgment or motor function.
 Unlike alcohol, inhalants can cause a temporary hallucinatory state.
-Additionally, the effects of inhalants only last for a few minutes.
+Additionally, the effects of Inhalants only last for a few minutes.
 The effects of inhalants include:

 - Excitability